EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 time="2021-02-27T16:46:02.5989612+01:00" level=info msg="app is subscribed to the following topics: [collectfine] through pubsub=pubsub" app_id=finecollectionservice instance=EDWINW01 scope=dapr.runtime type=log ver=1.0.0
 ```

 So you can see that Dapr has asked the service which topics it subscribes on and created the subscriptions.

 ## Next assignment

-Make sure you stop all running processes before proceeding to the next assignment.
+Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.

 Go to [assignment 4](../Assignment04/README.md).